elijahjibben/Override-Wynncraft-Texturepack/README.md

-# Override-Wynncraft-Texturepack
+# Override Wynncraft Textures
-Overrides broken/unwanted textures with the originals.
+Overrides broken textures from Fresh Animations with originals, and overrides the emerald textures from Wynnic Donjons.
+Place above Fresh Animations and/or Donjons to get the corrected textures.